rudderlabs/rudder-transformation-action/README.md

 > Note: All paths to files above should be relative to the base repo path

 - `email` (required) : RudderStack app workspace email.
-- `accessKey` (required) : RudderStack app corresponding accessKey.
+- `accessToken` (required) : RudderStack app corresponding accessToken.
 - `uploadTestArtifact` (optional) : boolean flag on whether to upload the individual transformation outputs after running the  transformation on the test events and it's diff from expected output for each.
+	- When test-input-file is provided, actual outputs of all transformations with respective inputs from test-input-file are dumped into artifacts
+	- When expected-output is provided, the above outputs are validated against the contents in expected-output and a diff is returned in artifacts if there is any.